-These Memes About Daylight Saving Time Are Just So Relatable
+Daylight Saving Time Has Us All Thrown & The Memes Are So Relatable

 Daylight Saving Time (DST) begins on Sunday, March 11, so it's common to not feel as well rested as usual since the clocks moved forward an hour.
 Of course, it's great that spring is on its way, but why does it have to mess with your sleep?
 I think it's pretty common to have trouble adjusting to the time change right away.
 Seriously, take a look at these memes about Daylight Saving Time, and you'll realize that you are so not alone.

 While the nickname ("spring forward") for the March installment of DST is cute and all, it takes a while to "spring forward" and appreciate all that moving the clocks ahead has to offer (like later sunsets).
 To cope with the groggy state associated with moving the clocks forward one hour, some people have taken to sharing their frustration on Twitter.
 There seems to be a general feeling of wondering why you are forced to change the clocks — but since there is really no fighting it, many people are simply venting their frustration with some hilarious memes.